 - You will need the necessary equipment to enable visually impaired patrons to hear the description.
 Options include: infra-red or radio systems, and Wi-Fi-based systems that run off iPods or patrons’ own smart phones plus earphones.

 To help you improve your AD provision for your blind and partially sighted visitors I can provide specific training for you and your teams:

-Comprehensive advice: what’s involved in an AD; working with production teams; equipment required and maintenance; FoH staff training.
+Comprehensive advice: what’s involved in setting up an Audio Described event or performance; working with production teams; equipment required and maintenance; FoH staff training.